 This beach offers great views and facilities over Carmarthen Bay, the beach is accessed via the steps from North Cliff.

-This beach is great for rockpooling having some great rocks which are mostly flat, with water quality "excellent".
+This beach is great for rockpooling, with water quality "excellent".
 This beach makes for good swimming, canoeing and angling.

-Voted best beach in Great Britain as well as one of the top 10 beached in the world.
+Barafundle Bay - voted best beach in Great Britain as well as one of the top 10 beaches in the world.

-This really is stunning and well worth the walk from the car park.
-With "excellent" water quality plus a Seaside beach award this beach has no facilities just don't let that put you off!
+This really is a stunning beach and is well worth the walk from the car park.
+With "excellent" water quality plus a Seaside Beach Award, this beach has no facilities but please don't let that put you off!

-Saundersfoot beach is a large and very popular with plenty of facilities which is overlooked by Saundersfoot it's self, accessed by a ramp next to a beach shop and a restaurant to a large car park.
+Saundersfoot Beach - is a large and very popular beach with plenty of facilities, overlooked by Saundersfoot itself, and is accessed by a ramp next to a beach shop and a large car park.

-There are many shops at Sandersfoot plus pubs and cafes to make a great day out all located within walking distance, - as well as plenty of ice cream kiosks.
+There are many shops in Sandersfoot plus pubs, cafes and ice-cream kiosks to make a great day out - all located within walking distance.

-Castle Beach Tenby - lies in the small cove between Castle Hill and the East Cliff it is a sandy beach very close to Tenby it's self.
-At low tide it is sometimes possible to walk out to St. Catherine's Island (as seen in the photo above) and to explore the many rock pools around the cliffs.
+Castle Beach, Tenby - has a sandy beach and lies in the small cove between Castle Hill and the East Cliff, very close to Tenby itself.
+At low tide it is sometimes possible to walk out to St. Catherine's Island (as seen in the photo above) and so explore the many rock pools around the cliffs.